Is the missing axiom of matroid theory lost forever?: Matroid axioms

 \begin{lemma} Assume that Rota's conjecture is true.
 For every finite field \gf{q}, there is a finite set of sentences, \mcal{Q}, in \PH, with the following property: the structure $\mcal{M}=(E^{\mcal{M}},r^{\mcal{M}})$ is a \gf{q}\dash representable matroid if and only if \mcal{M} satisfies $\{{\bf R1},{\bf R2},{\bf R3}\}\cup \mcal{Q}$. \end{lemma}

 Indeed, any minor-closed class with finitely many excluded minors can be finitely axiomatized in \PH\ (Corollary~\ref{cor}).
 However, the converse is not obviously true.
 There may be a minor-closed class with infinitely many excluded minors that can be finitely axiomatized in \PH.
-Theorem~\ref{main} shows that this is not the case with the class of matroids representable over an infinite field.
-Any such class has an infinite number of excluded minors \cite[Theorem~6.5.17]{Oxl11}, and by Theorem~\ref{main}, any such class is impossible to finitely axiomatize using \PH.

 Lemma~\ref{Rota} follows immediately from the next two results.

 \begin{proposition} Let $N$ be a matroid.
 There is a sentence, $\mbf{S}_{N}$, in \PH, such that the structure $\mcal{M}=(E^{\mcal{M}},r^{\mcal{M}})$ is a matroid with an $N$\dash minor if and only if \mcal{M} satisfies $\{{\bf R1},{\bf R2},{\bf R3},\mbf{S}_{N}\}$. \end{proposition}